dourouc05/OptimisationTeachingKit/README.md

 ## Licensing information

-OptimisationTeachingKit (c) by Thibaut Cuvelier
+OptimisationTeachingKit (c) by Thibaut Cuvelier.
 It builds upon previous work by Sébastien Mathieu and Laurent Poirrier, albeit it has been greatly enhanced and rewritten since.